EVENTS

 MITPP is approved by the New York State Education Department as a provider of continuing education for LMSWs, LCSWs, LMHCs, LPs and Licensed Psychologists.
 Contact hours/CE credits are granted to participants who attend the full program and complete an evaluation.
 Partial credits cannot be offered.
 It is the responsibility of the participants seeking contact hours/CE credits to comply with these requirements.

-All events are Eastern Standard Time (EST).
+All events are Eastern Standard Time (EDT).

 LOCATION: ONLINE THROUGH ZOOM

-FEE: $110 or $60 for students (with proof of student status)
+FEE: $60 or $40 for students (with proof of student status)

 NO FEE FOR MCMH STAFF THERAPISTS